windkeepblow/WeiboCrawler/README.md

 * Modify the configuration file(*conf.py*) if necessary.
 Please provide your username and password on *weibo.com*.
 * Run the crawler in command line:    >>>>python crawler.py

 The program will create a log file on your disk.
 When it starts running, it won't stop until all userIDs in **CandidateID** are crawled or error occurred.
 If you force to stop the program and restart it, you will get some redundant data in your database(it will re-crawled the information of the unfinished user) but it's not a big deal.
+When the database gets bigger and bigger, the speed of the crawler will slow down since the collection of **CandidateID** is very large.
+It is suggested to build index for *userID* in **CandidateID**.

 ##More Infomation